xyzroe/XZG/README.md

 - [rlogiacco / circularbuffer](https://github.com/rlogiacco/CircularBuffer),
 - [sstaub / ticker](https://github.com/sstaub/Ticker),
 - [vurtun / lib](https://github.com/vurtun/lib)
-- [xyzroe  / zigstargw-fw](https://github.com/xyzroe/ZigStarGW-FW) - slzb-06-firmware was based initially on a fork of it.

 If some authors are missed unintentionally, thanks to them as well.